Fingerprints of heavy element nucleosynthesis in the late-time lightcurves of kilonovae

-{\bf Heating for Solar r-abundances--} One can ask the question of whether the GW170817 kilonova is consistent with that expected for ejecta containing $r$-process nuclei with the Solar abundance pattern.
-From detailed multi-band lightcurve and spectra analyses, the inferred Lanthanide mass fraction was found to be $X_{\text{lan}}\sim 10^{-3}$--$10^{-2}$ (see, e.g, Ref.~\cite{Kasen.Metzger.ea:2017,Tanaka:2017qxj,Waxman+17}).
-Assuming that the GW170817 yield follows the Solar proportions, such low $X_{\text{lan}}$ requires the production of all r-process nuclei with additional contributions of trans-iron nuclei
+{\bf Heating from Solar r-abundances--} One can ask whether the GW170817 kilonova is consistent with that expected for ejecta containing $r$-process nuclei with the Solar abundance pattern.
+From detailed multi-band lightcurve and spectral analyses, the inferred Lanthanide mass fraction, $X_{\text{lan}}$, is $\sim 10^{-3}$--$10^{-2}$~\cite{Kasen.Metzger.ea:2017,Tanaka:2017qxj,Waxman+17}.
+Assuming that the GW170817 yield follows the Solar proportions, such low $X_{\text{lan}}$ requires the production of all \emph{r}-process nuclei with additional contributions of trans-iron nuclei

-Here we look at this question from the viewpoint of comparing the luminosity of AT2017gfo to the radioactive heating rate $\dot Q(t)$, calculated under the assumption that the only heating contribution is from $\beta$-decays and that the relative abundances of the unstable nuclei follow that required to populate the Solar abundances between some minimum mass number $A_{\rm min}$ and $A_{\rm max} = 205$~\cite{Tanaka+14}.
+We approach this question from the viewpoint of comparing the luminosity of AT~2017gfo to the radioactive heating rate $\dot Q(t)$, calculated under the assumption that the only heating contribution is from $\beta$-decays and that the relative abundances of the unstable nuclei follow exactly the Solar $r$-abundances ratios between some minimum mass number $A_{\text{min}}$ and $A_{\text{max}} = 205$~\cite{Tanaka+14}.
 We employ two sets of the Solar $r$-abundances from Ref.~\cite{Sneden.Cowan.Gallino:2008} (S1) and Ref.~\cite{Goriely1999} (S2).